 You are using an old browser with security vulnerabilities and can not use the features of this website.

 Juliane Hennecke studied International Economics (Master) at the University of Potsdam as well as Economics and Political Science (Bachelor) at the Georg-August University Göttingen.
-Since October 2013 she is a Ph.D. student at the Freie Universität Berlin, where she is research fellow of the research training group "Interdependencies in the regulation of markets" as well as member of the Berlin Doctoral Program of Economics and Management Science (BDPEMS).
+Since October 2013 she is a Ph.D. student at the Freie Universität Berlin as well as member of the Berlin Doctoral Program of Economics and Management Science (BDPEMS).
+Until September 2017 she was research fellow of the DFG research training group "Interdependencies in the regulation of markets".
 Since summer 2012 she worked as as student assistant and since October 2013 as a research assistant at the Chair of Empirical Economics.

 Her main research interests include applied labor as well as behavioral economics with focus on the integration of personality traits in empirical labor economics.